 - Referral coordination and Referral Resources

 The Counseling Center invites all students to get started by scheduling an Initial Cosultation.
-Due to precautions related to COVID-19, please call the Counseling Center to schedule the Initial Consultation.
+Please call the Counseling Center to schedule the Initial Consultation.
 During this initial meeting the counselor will talk with you about your concerns and collaborate with you to make recommendations for services and resources in the Counseling Center, on campus, and/or in the community that will best match your needs.

 Due to the high demand for counseling services, the Counseling Center offers short-term individual and couples therapy.
-We find that most students experience improvement within 1-5 sessions, with individual/couples sessions limited to ten sessions per academic year.
+We find that most students experience improvement within 1-5 sessions.
 For other students, group therapy is the treatment of choice.
 Group therapy sessions are not limited if the student is appropriate for services in the Counseling Center.

 Some of the issues that are commonly addressed in short-term counseling at the Counseling Center are: